andreidore/azureml_with_azure_files_nfs/README.md

 # azureml_with_azure_files_nfs

-A repo that shows how to use Azure Machine Learning with Azure Files.
+A repo that shows how to use Azure Machine Learning with Azure Files NFS share.